-Quantbot Technologies LP purchased a new position in shares of Cleveland-Cliffs Inc. (NYSE:CLF - Free Report) in the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm purchased 477,085 shares of the mining company's stock, valued at approximately $3,922,000.
-Quantbot Technologies LP owned 0.10% of Cleveland-Cliffs at the end of the most recent reporting period.
+Quantbot Technologies LP purchased a new stake in shares of Cleveland-Cliffs Inc. (NYSE:CLF - Free Report) during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor purchased 477,085 shares of the mining company's stock, valued at approximately $3,922,000.
+Quantbot Technologies LP owned about 0.10% of Cleveland-Cliffs at the end of the most recent reporting period.

 Get Our Latest Stock Analysis on CLF